XWELL, Inc. Granted 180-Day Extension by NASDAQ to Regain Compliance with Minimum Bid Price Rule

 About XWELL, Inc.

-XWELL, Inc. XWEL is a leading global health and wellness holding company operating four brands: XpresSpa®, Treat, XpresCheck® and HyperPointe™
+XWELL, Inc. (Nasdaq: XWEL) is a leading global health and wellness holding company operating four brands: XpresSpa®, Treat, XpresCheck® and HyperPointe™

 - XpresSpa is a leading airport retailer of wellness services and related products, with 35 locations in 15 airports globally.